maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

     ## [1] 4

-see there are four bands each of which are:
+there are four bands each of which are:

 ``` r
 raster1@layers